This article provides the steps to migrate from a live UCRM instance to a live UNMS instance.

-- Make sure you are using the latest firmware version 2.0.4 or newer on your gateway EdgeRouter.
+- Make sure you are using the latest firmware version 2.0.6 or newer on your gateway EdgeRouter.
 Please upgrade to this latest version using UNMS or the router's web interface.
-Note that you can use another router device or firmware version but the new fully automatic Shaping, Suspension, and NetFlow features won’t be enabled.
+Note that you can use another router device or firmware version but the new fully automatic Shaping, Suspension, and NetFlow features won’t be available.

-- Suspension on Mikrotik routers will not be enabled in UNMS v1 (workaround: use the existing UCRM Plugins).
+- Suspension on Mikrotik routers is not supported in UNMS v1.
+Workaround: use the existing UCRM Plugins.

-- CRM backup sync to Dropbox has been removed, it will be replaced by another service soon. (workaround: it's still possible to back up your UNMS/CRM manually or automatically using a cron job or CRM plugin.)
+- CRM backup sync to Dropbox has been removed and replaced by the Dropbox plugin.
+It is also possible to back up UNMS/CRM manually or automatically using a cron job.

 What to Expect from the UCRM to UNMS Upgrade Process

-- All the existing UCRM Site Devices will be moved into the UNMS Network module automatically.
+- All the existing UCRM Site/Service Devices will be moved into the UNMS Network module automatically.
 If a device is already there, it will be detected by matching MAC or IP and no duplicate will be created.
-This is applied to all 3rd party devices as well, they will be migrated to UNMS as "black boxes".
+This is applied to all 3rd party devices as well, they will be migrated to UNMS.

 - Sites missing in UNMS will also be created automatically.
 The "missing site" is the site where all its devices are present only in UCRM and not in the UNMS Network.